broepke/deadpool-api/README.md

 }
 ```

+The response will include the generated UUID in the person's "id" field.

-Example updating a person's status:
+Example updating an existing person's status:

 ```
 PUT /api/v1/deadpool/people/def456